 If you live in the mountains or plan to visit a mountainous area soon, go on a pine cone-collecting mission.
-Then, make up a big batch of pine cone fire starters for your own use and to give as gfts.
+Then, make up a big batch of pine cone fire starters for your own use and to give as gifts.
 The process is easy and takes 30 minutes or less (not counting the pine cone-collecting time, which doesn't count, since it's quite fun).
 Read on to learn how to make fire starters from the pine cones you've collected.

 Supplies You'll Need

-To make your pinecone fire starters, you'll need to gather a few supplies before getting started, including:
+You'll need to gather a few supplies before getting started, including: